Generating new sources of business and revenue.

 If there is a transferring buyer:

-If we have a transferring buyer, then as of July, they will need to sign a buyer’s representation agreement before looking at homes with the assistance of a real estate agent.
+If we have a transferring buyer, then as of August, they will need to sign a buyer’s representation agreement before looking at homes with the assistance of a real estate agent.
 No exceptions.
-Many states already have this rule in place.
+There must be compensation outlined in the agreement, and the buyer’s agent may not receive more compensation than what is outlined in the agreement.
+Many states already have this rule in place and many brokers are already moving to this practice prior to the deadline.

 If we offer to pay our transferring buyer’s commission, then we will not prohibit them from seeking out every property of interest to them.